thlorenz/scriptie-talkie-embed/README.md

 ### Include code inside html

-Any `textarea` with class `scriptie-talkie` will be converted into a scriptie-talkie, so the below is the minimum you need.
+Any `textarea` with class `scriptie-talkie` will be converted into a scriptie-talkie, so this is the minimum you need:

 ```html
 <textarea class="scriptie-talkie">